DIGITLab23/digitlab23.github.io/content/join/index.md

 To express your interest, please email Dr. Wei Chen at [w.chen@tamu.edu](mailto:w.chen@tamu.edu) with the following:

-* A brief description (≤ 200 words) of your research interest and how they align with the work of the DIGIT Lab
+* A brief description (≤ 200 words) of your research interest and how it aligns with the work of the DIGIT Lab
 * Your CV
 * Transcript(s)